 BCH offers 3D mammography.
 Due to the advanced technology, the 3D mammogram is clinically proven to significantly increase the detection of breast cancers, while simultaneously decreasing the number of women asked to return for additional testing.
 In conventional 2D mammography, overlapping tissue is a leading reason why small breast cancers may be missed and normal tissue may appear abnormal, leading to unnecessary callbacks.
 A 3D exam includes a three-dimensional method of imaging that can greatly reduce the tissue overlap effect.

-Computed Radiography (CR) accounts for 70 percent of all imaging procedures, in comparison to 10 percent for CT scans and six percent for MRIs.
-In addition to saving time and providing improved diagnostic X-ray images, CR simplifies the process of transmission for physician consultation because the images are already in digital form.
-Advantages of CR for the patient include safety, less waiting time, and reduced radiation.
+Digital Radiography (DR) accounts for 70 percent of all imaging procedures, in comparison to 10 percent for DR scans and six percent for MRIs.
+In addition to saving time and providing improved diagnostic X-ray images, DR simplifies the process of transmission for physician consultation because the images are already in digital form.
+Advantages of DR for the patient include safety, less waiting time, and reduced radiation.

 A magnetic resonance imaging (MRI) system offers a powerful magnet in conjunction with radio frequency waves so the doctor can see images in great detail from many angles.
 This technology produces pictures of internal organs and structures.

 BCH offers 4D ultrasound capabilities.
 In a 3-D ultrasound, many 2-D images are taken from various angles and pieced together to form a three-dimensional image.
 This looks more like what you’re used to seeing in a typical photograph.
 4-D is similar to 3-D, but it shows movement, so you can see your baby kicking or opening and closing their eyes.